SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - Smooth Sailing: Improving Active Learning for Pre-trained Language Models with Representation Smoothness Analysis [2022]
 - Low-resource Interactive Active Labeling for Fine-tuning Language Models [2022, EMNLP]
 - No Labels?
 No Problem!
 Experiments with active learning strategies for multi-class classification in imbalanced low-resource settings [2023, ICAIL]
+- Combining Active Learning and Task Adaptation with BERT for Cost-Effective Annotation of Social Media Datasets [2023, ACL workshop]

 Question Answering:
 - Improving Question Answering Performance Using Knowledge Distillation and Active Learning [2021]